Yang Xianrong: As empress of Jin

 In 306, as the War of the Eight Princes neared its end and Emperor Hui was allowed to return to Luoyang after Sima Yue the Prince of Donghai defeated Sima Yong, he welcomed Yang back as his empress.
 In January 307, however, he was poisoned to death.
-(Most historians believe that Sima Yue was behind the poisoning, but there is no conclusive evidence.)
+(Note: Most historians believe that Sima Yue was behind the poisoning, but there is no conclusive evidence.)
 The recognized heir was Emperor Hui's half-brother, Sima Chi the crown prince, but Empress Yang, believing that she would not be honored as empress dowager if her brother-in-law inherited the throne, tried to have Sima Tan declared emperor; she was rebuffed by Sima Yue, however, and Crown Prince Chi succeeded to the throne as Emperor Huai.
-(Her attempt might have cost Prince Tan his life, as Sima Yue had him executed on 24 March 308.)
+(Note: Her attempt might have cost Prince Tan his life, as Sima Yue had him executed on 24 March 308.)
 Emperor Huai honored her with the title "Empress Hui," but not empress dowager.

-Empress Yang's influence during Emperor Huai's reign was unclear, but since Emperor Huai himself did not have much power (with Sima Yue still holding onto much power), it was not likely that Empress Yang had significant influence.
+Empress Yang's influence during Emperor Huai's reign was unclear, but since Emperor Huai himself did not have much power (Note: Sima Yue still held onto much power.), it was not likely that Empress Yang had significant influence.
 After Sima Yue's death in April 311, the Jin armies were in shambles and unable to protect Luoyang any further.
 Luoyang soon fell to Han's armies in July (Disaster of Yongjia), led by the generals Huyan Yan, Wang Mi, Shi Le, and Liu Yao the Prince of Shi'an.
 Liu Yao burnt most of Luoyang and executed a large number of Jin officials, but did not kill Empress Yang; instead, he took her as his own wife.